CCI-MOC/documentation/docs/source/MOC-Website.md

      # cp httpd.conf /etc/httpd/conf/httpd.conf
      # systemctl restart httpd

-**Note:** If you are doing a test with a different IP, or restoring to a new domain name that isn't 'massopen.cloud', you will also need to follow the migration instructions above to update the domain name in the wordpress database.
+*Note: If you are doing a test with a different IP, or restoring to a new domain name that isn't 'massopen.cloud', you will also need to follow the migration instructions above to update the domain name in the wordpress database.*

-## Joomla
+### Joomla
 ```
 Joomla DB user/password
 Joomla Admin user/password

 ```

-## Twiki
+### Twiki
 * Twiki config password `Welcome1`
-* Needed to install perl dependencies as instructed here http://twiki.org/cgi-bin/view/TWiki/HowToInstallCpanModules
+* Needed to install perl dependencies as instructed [here](http://twiki.org/cgi-bin/view/TWiki/HowToInstallCpanModules)

+### Google Forms
-## Google Forms (Email Notification for Forms)
+Email Notification for Forms

 There are two versions of google form now.
 Depends on your personal setting, you will see different versions.

+**Version1**

-Version1: in the top left nav. menu, you will see an "Add-ons" menu and after clicking on it, you will see an "Email Notification for Forms" option that you can click.
+In the top left nav. menu, you will see an "Add-ons" menu and after clicking on it, you will see an "Email Notification for Forms" option that you can click.
 And just click manage notifications.

+**Version2**

-Version2: exactly the same except for the nav. menu is on the top right.
+Exactly the same except for the nav. menu is on the top right.

 Currently, we have Kaizen Resource Request Form using version 2 and MOC OpenStack User Request Form using version 1.